MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 3. At the "Password for user pgAdmin" prompt in the cloud shell, enter the password you created for the **pgAdmin** login.
 The default for this is `Password123!`.

-    Once logged in, you will be at the `psql` prompt for the rentals database.
+    Once logged in, the `psql` prompt for the `rentals` database will be displayed.

 4. You will be working in the cloud shell throughout the remainder of this exercise, so it can be helpful to expand the pane within your browser window by selecting the **Maximize** button at the top right of the pane.